-Co-managed IT is an arrangement when a third-party IT provider handles a portion of the IT tasks in a business.
+Co-managed IT is an arrangement in which a third-party IT provider handles a portion of the IT tasks in a business.
 Internal resources handle the rest of the IT tasks, leading to a solution where the organization can allocate resources where they are most needed while also maintaining control over the IT work being performed by their IT partner.

 In this post, we will detail how the co-managed IT services model came to be, what makes it popular with businesses around the world, and how to make the shift yourself.